signalwire/examples/Integrations/SignalWire API on Azure Function - Node.Js/README.md

-# Using Azure Functions with SignalWire Compatibility Api/Node.js SDK
+# SignalWire API on Azure Function- Node.Js

 This project makes use of SignalWire Compatibility API and NodeJs SDK to make voice call and send sms on Azure function using the HttpTrigger function.